Employment for rural youth

 “I started with 210 laying hens, and soon I will be able to buy more from my own profit and expand my business,” Febelsa says proudly.
 Four months later, she stands in her own chicken coop – the barn is clean, the water fresh, and all animals have food.
 Every morning, she collects eggs before her first customers arrive.

 The prospects for expanding her business are promising.
 Eggs are a staple food in Mozambique, and demand is high.
-Until now, most eggs have been imported from neighboring countries.
+Until now, most eggs have been imported from neighbouring countries.
 Despite widespread poverty and scarce job opportunities in Mozambique, Febelsa’s business has flourished.
-She sells about 5,000 eggs a month, earning seven Mozambican Meticais per egg, equating to roughly 500 euros.
+She sells about 5,000 eggs a month, earning seven Mozambican meticais per egg, which equates to a monthly income of around 500 euros.
 This income allows here to buy sufficient food and medicine for her chickens and even to employ a full-time worker.

 Vincera’s journey is one of innovation and sustainability.
 Along with her partners – Gilbert and Martha – Vincera founded “Nature Serve”, an agribusiness centered on honey.
 They process and market honey while supporting local farmers with training in honey production.
 What makes their approach unique: They are using and selling affordable beehives made from recycled tires, which yield higher honey production and conserve wood, a scarce resource in Malawi.